pdevouge/flashggFinalFit/README.md

 The text datacard created in the previous (Datacard) section contains (or points to) all of the inputs that Combine requires to do statistical inference.
 By running the text2workspace command, we convert the text datacard into a workspace that contains the inputs.
 In the conversion, we also specify a model that describes the parameters of interest (POIs) and how they are related to the rates of processes in the workspace.
 In flashggFinalFit, we have a job submission script to run text2workspace.
 We simply run the following command:

-`python3 RunText2Workspace.py --mode mu_inclusive --batch local --ext _highmass_500-1000 --common_opts "-m 750 higgsMassRange=500,1000"`
+`python3 RunText2Workspace.py --mode mu_inclusive --batch local --ext _highmass_500-1000 --common_opts "-m 750 higgsMassRange=450,1050"`

 Next, we create a new directory which will host all of our results:
 ```
 mkdir limits_500-1000
+cd limits_500-1000
 ```

 From there, we can extract the limits for a given mass point by running the next command:

-`combineTool.py -M AsymptoticLimits -d Datacard_highmass_500-1000_mu_inclusive.root --there -n .limit --parallel 4 -m 750 --run blind`
+`combineTool.py -M AsymptoticLimits -d Datacard_highmass_500-1000_mu_inclusive.root -n .limit --parallel 4 -m 750 --run blind`

 The previous command can be ran over any mass point within the (minMass-maxMass) limits of the signal model.
-Note that by default, combineTool.py saves the output files into the same location as Datacard_highmass_500-1000_mu_inclusive.root.
-One should move all of these into the previously created directory.

-We can finally cd into `limits_500-1000` and merge the different root files into a json file containing the limits for each mass point:
+We can finally merge the different root files into a json file containing the limits for each mass point:

 `combineTool.py -M CollectLimits *.limit.* --use-dirs -o limits.json`